ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-load-balancer.md

 ---
 {% include JB/setup %}

-[Elastic Load Balancer](https://aws.amazon.com/documentation/elastic-load-balancing/) distributes traffic to instances that belong to the ELB group - this can be in a single AZ or multiple AZs.
+[Elastic Load Balancer](https://aws.amazon.com/documentation/elastic-load-balancing/) distributes traffic to instances that belong to the ELB group - generaly across multiple AZs.
 One nifty features it that it allows us to offload SSL certs to load balancers instead of webservers!
 ELB configuration requires a protocol, a front end port, and a back end port.
 ELB are NOT free - there is a charge by the hour and per GB of usage.
 Only one SSL Cert per ELB.
-The max number of requests that can be queued is 1024, can only use one subnet per AZ; can use up to 5 Security groups and also use deletion protection.
+The max number of requests that can be queued is 1024, can only use one subnet per AZ; can use up to 5 Security groups and also features deletion protection.

 There are two version of ELB - Classic Load Balancer (only a few ports + TCP, HTTP, HTTPS, SSL; layer 4) and Application Load Balancer (any port - just HTTP, HTTPS; layer 7).
 ELBs do not have a defined IPV4 address but do support both IPV4 & IPV6.

 Lots of differences between externally and internally facing load balancers:

-- External = must be placed in a public subnet; Elastic IP; external DNS
+- External = must be placed in a public subnet; public IP; external DNS

-- Internal = no public IP or Elastic IP; internal DNS name
+- Internal = no public IP; internal DNS name

 Lots of times you will know there is more traffic a-coming.
 In these cases you can "pre-warm" the ELB by contacting AWS!